Ameba-AIoT/ameba-iot-docs/ameba/en/wifi/adaptivity/src/adaptivity_test.rst

 ~~~~~~~~~~
 EDCCA Mode
 ^^^^^^^^^^^^^^^^^^^^
 Linux Ameba EDCCA mode types are same with FreeRTOS.
-You can refer to 1.2.1.1 for details.
+You can refer to :ref:`edcca_mode_in_freertos` for details.

-It is defined in sources/firmware/component/wifi/driver/include/rtw_wifi_defs.h
+It is defined in :file:`sources/firmware/component/wifi/driver/include/rtw_wifi_defs.h`

 .. code-block:: c